What is peer-to-peer lending and how does it work?

 Borrowers in the Harmoney Marketplace take personal loans, which is an asset class known as Consumer Credit.
 This asset class has been the domain of banks and finance companies for centuries, but peer-to-peer marketplaces like Harmoney are opening this asset class up to everyday people.

-Peer-to-peer lending removes the bank from the equation.
-Now you can lend your money directly to those looking for a personal loan - and when they repay you, you take the lion's share of the return.
+Peer-to-Peer lending lets you lend your money directly to those looking for a personal loan – and when they repay you, you take the lion's share of the return.
 But, you also take on the risk as well.
 In other words, you're one lending the money, and taking the risk, so you're the one who should get the returns.
 In fact the average Lender in the Harmoney marketplace is getting around 13% p.a. realised return.

 How does a 13%+ p.a. return on your investment sound?